run-ai/docs/README.md

-# Run:AI Documentation Library
+# Run:ai Documentation Library

-Welcome to the Run:AI documentation area.
-For an introduction about what is the Run:AI Platform see [Run:AI platform](https://www.run.ai/platform/) on the run.ai website
+Welcome to the Run:ai documentation area.
+For an introduction about what is the Run:ai Platform see [Run:ai platform](https://www.run.ai/platform/) on the run.ai website

 This documentation is based on [mkdocs](https://www.mkdocs.org/).
 To view the library as a website go to [docs.run.ai](https://docs.run.ai).

-The Run:AI documentation is targeting two personas:
+The Run:ai documentation is targeting two personas:

-* Run:AI Administrator - Responsible for the setup and the day-to-day administration of the product.
+* Run:ai Administrator - Responsible for the setup and the day-to-day administration of the product.
 Administrator documentation can be found [here](docs/admin/overview-administrator.md).

-* Researcher - Using Run:AI to submit jobs.
+* Researcher - Using Run:ai to submit jobs.
 Researcher documentation can be found [here](docs/Researcher/overview-researcher.md).

 ## Example Docker Images